FAC10/week7-research/README.md

 });
 ```

-Here the helper function is called link which takes two parameters (name and nationality), does something with them, and then returns something
+Here the helper function is called link which takes two parameters (name and nationality), does something with them, and then returns something.

 Calling a helper within a .hbs file

 ```html